Eugen Richter: Opposition to socialism

 His novel "Pictures of the Socialistic Future" (1891) is a dystopian novel which predicts what would happen to Germany if the socialism espoused by the trade unionists, social democrats, and Marxists was put into practice.
 He aims to show that government ownership of the means of production and central planning of the economy would lead to shortages, not abundance as the socialists claimed.
-Written in the form of a diary by a supporter of the socialist revolution who comes to see the horrors he has wrought, the narrator begins by applauding expropriation, the use of force to prevent emigration, and the reassignment of people to new tasks, all the while assuring doubters that paradise is just around the corner.
-At one point he asks rhetorically: "What is freedom of the press if the government owns all the presses?
-What is freedom of religion if the government owns all the houses of worship?" highlighting the abuse of power possible when these are owned by the state.
+Written in the form of a diary by a Socialist Revolutionary and former political prisoner who comes to see the horrors his Party unleashes after taking power, the narrator begins by applauding expropriation, the use of lethal force to prevent emigration, and the reassignment of people to new tasks, all the while assuring doubters that an earthly paradise is just around the corner.
+At one point, however, the narrator asks rhetorically: "What is freedom of the press if the government owns all the presses?
+What is freedom of religion if the government owns all the houses of worship?" highlighting the abuse of power possible when all property is owned by the state.

-It has been described as prescient of what would actually occur in East Germany by Bryan Caplan, an economist, who highlights Richter having predicted several policies which he describes that the East German government really used, such as outlawing emigration and shooting those attempting this, as occurred with the Berlin Wall in reality.
+It has been described as prescient of what would actually occur in East Germany by Bryan Caplan, an economist, who highlights Richter having predicted several policies which he describes that the East German government really used, such as outlawing emigration and killing those attempting this, as occurred with the Berlin Wall in reality.
 He also argues that Richter held, unlike some thinkers critical of socialism, such repression is inherent with its actual practice, rather than a defect.
 He ascribes this to Richter's personal acquaintance with the original leaders of the German socialist movement, and notes that Richter queried them about the very issues he elucidates in the novel.